igrep/hyperapp-nested-component/README.md

 })
 ```

 In short, pass functions to handle `Child` components' action (`Child1` and `Child2` in this case) down to the `Child` components.
-This is somewhat cumbersome, but simple and works perfectly!
+This is somewhat cumbersome, but simple and works perfectly with the current hyperapp!

 ## About the Example App